Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Related Work

 \subsection{LLM-Based Simulation}

 Recent studies have explored whether LLMs can serve as proxies for human respondents in social or market surveys.
 A series of works investigate zero-shot simulation, where LLMs generate answers to survey questions directly, without fine-tuning on human data \cite{pmlr-v202-aher23a, zeroshot1, zeroshot2}.
 For instance, \cite{zeroshot} shows that LLMs conditioned on demographic backgrounds can generate responses that closely match human subpopulation averages.
 In addition, prompt engineering has been widely adopted to improve zero-shot performance.
 By carefully crafting prompts with specific instructions or background context, researchers have shown that LLMs can better align with human responses across diverse survey questions \cite{PE, PE1}.
 However, several studies \cite{senitivity, senitivity1} find that these zero-shot methods are highly sensitive to prompt design and randomness.
-Additionally, such methods often underestimate the variance of human opinions, producing overly uniform results compared to real-world distributions \cite{nature}.
+Additionally, such methods often underestimate the variance of human opinions \cite{nature}.

-To overcome the limitations of prompt-based methods, recent research has shifted towards fine-tuning LLMs to explicitly align their outputs with survey data distributions.
+Recent research proposed to fine-tune LLMs to explicitly align their outputs with survey data distributions.
 For example, the AAE \cite{AAE} fine-tunes an additional probabilistic conditional model to map the distribution of LLM outputs to that of the training set.
 Other studies \cite{TKFT1, TKFT2} directly fine-tune LLMs on human survey data, aligning their token-level probabilities with the training set's distribution.
-However, these fine-tuning approaches primarily adjust LLM outputs to fit the empirical training distribution, rather than fully exploiting the LLM’s potential to generalize across diverse scenarios.